arcus/Arcus_Labs_Orientation/data_contribution_2_data.md

   if(data_type[1]) {
     send.liascript(`
-    ### Clinical Data
+    ## Clinical Data

-- The Arcus Archives does not collect clinical reference data sets but we wanted to share ways to tap into the power of these datasets within Arcus.
+Arcus Archives does not collect clinical reference data sets but there are ways to tap into the power of these datasets within Arcus.
-- The Arcus Applied Data Sciences team offers [GIS Data](https://chop.alationcloud.com/domain/30/) of how many high value publicly available regularly refreshed Geographical Information System Datasets.
+- The Arcus Applied Data Sciences team offers [GIS Data](https://chop.alationcloud.com/domain/30/) of many high value publicly available regularly refreshed Geographical Information System Datasets.
 - There is also an option via [Jira Service Desk](https://jira.arcus.chop.edu:8443/servicedesk/customer/portal/6/create/355?q=upload&q_time=1696276238126) to upload reference data directly to your lab following disclosure and approval.

     `)